Getty Scholar Grants 2023 for Researchers (up to $65,000)

 Applicants are required to complete and submit the online Getty Scholar grant application form, along with the attachments described below, by the deadline.

-- Applicants for the AAAHI Fellowship are not required to work on the scholar year theme, but rather should describe their focus on African American art and cultural history.
+- Applicants for the AAAHI and PRW Research Project Scholarships are not required to work on the annual theme.
+Rather, they should describe either (1) their focus on African American art and cultural history for the AAAHI Scholarship or (2) their focus on Williams’ life and legacy for the PRW Research Project Scholarship.

 - Curriculum Vitae